Creating and managing workflows

 Zero matches means either no contacts have these criteria yet, or your filters are too restrictive.
 Check that you’ve recycled deals matching these criteria.

 Very high matches might mean your filters are too broad.
-Consider whether everyone in that group really needs the same messaging, or if you should split into more targeted flows.
+Consider whether everyone in that group really needs the same messaging, or if you should split into more targeted workflows.

 Click Save to apply your audience configuration.
-Rizer will evaluate contacts against these criteria and enroll matching ones when you activate the flow.
+Rizer will evaluate contacts against these criteria and enroll matching ones when you activate the workflow.

 With the audience defined, it’s time to add the actual emails.